Free Summer Days Out

 [ Paddle - Walk - Park - Picnic - Bird Watching ]

-The waterfall at West Burton in Wensleydale is popular with wild swimmers, and is an excellent splash spot (just be aware that open water can be dangerous, if you want to find some more advice on wild swimming head to the Royal Life Saving Society’s website.)
+The waterfall at West Burton in Wensleydale is popular with wild swimmers, and is an excellent splash spot (just be aware that wild water can be dangerous, if you want to find some more advice on wild swimming head to the Royal Life Saving Society’s website.)
 It is also an excellent spot for keeping those eyes peeled for birds, in particular Grey Wagtail and Dippers!
 So why not take a wander?
 There’s also a small play area in the middle of West Burton too!
 Tap on the link to head to our Cauldron Falls walk.

 Explore Yordas Cave

-[ Cave - Waterfall - Exploring ]
+[Cave - Waterfall - Exploring ]

 If you fancy something secret, and AWESOME!
 Take your torch to Yordas Cave near Ingleton in the Yorkshire Dales!
 (It has to be a high beam torch or you won’t even touch the sides - check out the Novostella rechargeable LED torch.
 This is the one we have - featured in the shot below - and it’s BRILLIANT!
 Tap the link to head to the page | affiliate link, as an Amazon Associate I earn from qualifying purchases.) there is a waterfall inside the cave, it’s an ex-Victorian show cave, so super accessible!
 You may get wet so make sure you wear boots (but to be honest, that just adds to the fun!!)